Home

-Most people who buy my Blue Series books use them for many different purposes: as a supplement to a main curriculum, for review, or for initial teaching, even to teach adults.
+People who buy Math Mammoth Blue Series books use them for many different purposes: as a supplement to a main curriculum, for review, or for initial teaching, even to teach adults.
 They are self-teaching worktexts that concentrate on one or a few topics per book, which makes them suitable for various teaching scenarios.

 I have not originally written the Blue Series books to be a complete curriculum, but you can use them as such.
-The books are complete for grades 1-5, and fairly complete for grade 6.
-The topics missing are:
+The series covers all math topics for grades 1-8.

 People have frequently asked me in what order the books should be studied.
-The following is an outline:
+The following is an outline or a suggestion for the study order of the books.

 Books Notes